 - 1.5 teaspoons kosher salt

 - Re-hydrate the black trumpet mushrooms in the water until softened, about 20 minutes.
-Agitate the black trumpets in the water to remove any grit, then remove, strain the liquid, then coarsely chop the mushrooms.
+Agitate the mushrooms in the water to remove any grit, then remove, strain the liquid, then coarsely chop the mushrooms.
 Reserve the liquid and mushrooms separately.

-- Heat the shallot and the oil in a saute pan until the shallot is translucent, about 3 minutes on medium heat.
-Add the chopped mushrooms and continue cooking until the edges of the pan show some color and the shallots have lost some volume and are just starting to brown.
+- Add the mushrooms and continue cooking until the edges of the pan show some color and the shallots have lost some volume and are just starting to brown.

 - Deglaze the pan with the sherry.

-- Add the strained black trumpet liquid along with the ramp leaves or thyme and bring the mixture to a simmer, for 10 minutes to reduce the liquid until nearly dry.
+- Add the strained mushroom liquid along with the thyme and bring the mixture to a simmer for 15 minutes, or until the pan is almost dry.

-- Season the puree with the salt, mix to combine, and cool to room temperature to avoid breaking the emulsion of the butter.
+- Season the puree with the salt, mix to combine, and cool to room temperature.

-- When evenly mixed and fluffy, transfer the butter with a spatula to parchment or wax paper and roll tightly into a log, then tie the ends closed with string or plastic wrap.
-Label, date, and freeze the butter until needed.
-The butter can be kept in the fridge, and will keep for a week.
-If you're not going to use the butter in a few days, keep it in the freezer, then you can pull out the log(s), allow to thaw a bit, then cut off pieces as needed and return them to the freezer.
+- The butter can be kept in the fridge, and will keep for a week.
+If you're not going to use the butter in a few days, keep it in the freezer, then you can pull out the log(s), allow to thaw for 10 minutes before cutting.
+Cut off pieces as needed, returning the butter to the freezer.